iaine/design/audio/time.md

 ## Space/Time

 One of the parts of the development of networks is the collapse of space into time.
 The type of medium also affects the time - for example a letter might take 4 days where a telegram takes 4 minutes.

+## Publication

+We might consider the mention of publications within a text.

+Some of these might be the before the time.
+We could set up the initial publication time as a 0 context and calculate from that.

+The mention might be a reverse pointer.

+We might also order the data around these publications to understand the rhizomatic relationships around the lnks.
+This takes it out of time and places it into an interpretative selection.

+We might alos think of publication in the digital with the notion of the digital publication time but also the heard time, which might be different.
+Argualbly the publication time precedes the database time.